-Lahyani \etal argued \cite{fpec-lvgv} that the only waveform that changes when capacitors degrade is the output voltage ripple.
+Lahyani \etal argued \cite{fpec-lvgv} that only the waveform of the output voltage ripple changes when capacitors degrade.
 They developed a software-based ESR monitoring method that sampled this ripple and applied a band-pass filter to the signal.
-They stated that measuring the ripple at the power supply switching frequency is a more realistic method than using an average rectified value, and it reduces the load dependence.
+They found that measuring the ripple at the power supply switching frequency is a more realistic method than using an average rectified value, and it reduces the load dependence.

-On the other hand, Chen \etal \cite{ecfp-ccw} also measured ESR by observing the output voltage but proposed to filter the switching frequency out.
-After theoretical analysis, the authors concluded that the amplitude of the output voltage ripple could be accurately modelled directly as linearly dependent on the ESR.
-Additionally, they showed that, as the capacitor is part of an LC filter, the output voltage ripple has almost no variation due to changes in the load current.
-This allowed them to propose a failure prediction method which measured and processed the capacitor voltage, illustrated in \autoref{fig:ripple-measurement}.
-A band-pass filter eliminated the DC component and the power supply switching frequency from the signal.
-After injecting the signal into a rectifier and a low-pass filter, a voltage proportional to the capacitor ESR was obtained.
-When compared with a pre-defined threshold voltage, an early warning trigger signal was obtained.
+On the other hand, Chen \etal \cite{ecfp-ccw} also measured ESR by observing the output voltage but proposed to filter out the switching frequency.
+Following a theoretical analysis, the authors concluded that the amplitude of the output voltage ripple could be accurately modelled as a direct, linear dependence on the ESR.
+Additionally, they showed that the output voltage ripple barely varies when the load current changes because the capacitor is part of an LC filter.
+From this, authors derived a method for failure prediction, which measured and processed the capacitor voltage as illustrated in \autoref{fig:ripple-measurement}.
+A band-pass filter eliminates the DC component and the power supply switching frequency from the signal.
+After injecting the signal into a rectifier and a low-pass filter, a voltage proportional to the capacitor ESR can be obtained.
+When compared with a pre-defined threshold voltage, an early warning trigger signal can be generated.